vbachurin/data-prep/dataprep-platform/src/main/resources/README.md

 ```
 2. building the image will COPY this folder to the image.

-Then use the 'data' image in fig files instead of the volumnes.
+Then use the 'data' image in fig files instead of the volumes.
 like:
 ```
 data: